Johann-S/bs-stepper/README.md

 ### previous

 Will navigate to the previous step of your stepper.
-This method also emit `show.bs-stepper` before showing the step and `shown.bs-stepper` when the step is displayed.
+This method also emits the `show.bs-stepper` event before showing the step and the `shown.bs-stepper` event when the step is displayed.

 ### to

 Will navigate to a step of your stepper.
-This method also emit `show.bs-stepper` before showing the step and `shown.bs-stepper` when the step is displayed.
+This method also emits the `show.bs-stepper` event before showing the step and the `shown.bs-stepper` event when the step is displayed.

 ```js
 var stepper = new Stepper(document.querySelector('.bs-stepper'))